encode/django-rest-framework/docs/topics/browser-enhancements.md

 ## HTTP header based method overriding

-REST framework also supports method overriding via the `X-HTTP-Method-Override` header.
-This is useful if you are working with non-form content such as JSON and are working with an older web server and/or hosting provider (e.g. [Amazon Web Services ELB][aws_elb]) that doesn't recognise particular HTTP methods such as `PATCH`.
+REST framework also supports method overriding via the semi-standard `X-HTTP-Method-Override` header.
+This can be useful if you are working with non-form content such as JSON and are working with an older web server and/or hosting provider that doesn't recognise particular HTTP methods such as `PATCH`.
+For example [Amazon Web Services ELB][aws_elb].

+To use it, make a `POST` request, setting the `X-HTTP-Method-Override` header.

 For example, making a `PATCH` request via `POST` in jQuery: